richardreiter/the-fast-supper/README.md

   - As soon as the user lands at the home page, they are able to see all the available blog posts.

 - As a Site User / Admin I can view the number of likes on each post so that I can see which is the most popular or viral.
-  - All the posts display a heart icon with a number right next to it (which indicate how many times the post has been liked).
+  - All the posts display a heart icon with a number next to it (which indicate how many times the post has been liked).

 - As a Site User / Admin I can view comments on an individual post so that I can read the conversation.
-  - Whenever the user is reading a post, once they scroll down to the comments section, they may read any comments that users have left at that particular post.
+  - Whenever the user is reading a post, once they scroll down to the comments section, they can read any comments that users have left on that particular post.

 - As a Site User I can register an account so that I can comment and like.
   - The navigation bar is a section that makes it easy for the user to learn more about the site's different sections, and it includes a "Register" page.
 Once the user goes through the straightforward registration process, they are able to like and comment on different posts.